rags2riches-prog/kube-security/index.md

 ## Which problems we want to address with Kubernetes?

-Kubernetes developments are not easy.
+Kubernetes developments are inevitably complex.
 The complex intricacies of the platform coupled with OS Kernel dependencies and distributed microservices runtime issues, make Kubernetes environments susceptible to cyberattacks from different fronts, vulnerabilities and most ot the time, human-led preventable mis-configurations.

 We offer unbiased, independent, and no-frills services around security and more.